Hints and Tips

 Talking of documents, do take an E111 card with you when touring the EU as it allows you to take advantage of the medical facilities there - again read the small print for full information.
 Do also take insurance with you anyway as the E111 won't cover repatriation to the UK.

 Did you know ...

 Garlic helps keep the mosquitos away, or so it's said.

-Did you also know the biggest killer of mankind is the mosquito?
+And, did you also know the biggest killer of mankind is the mosquito?